 A description of the required process and procedures to follow for intermittent leave and reduced leave schedules, forms to use when requesting family care and medical leave, and applicable definitions are included in the County Medical Leave Policy and found on the County Human Resources Department website, and are available from the Human Resources Department.

-This Section 24.3 shall be interpreted as the legal minimum family care and medical leave available to eligible employees.
-The County may grant additional leave without pay under this Section (24.3) provided it is consistent with the applicable provisions of the Sonoma County Civil Service Rules, County leave policies, Section 24, and other provisions of this memorandum.
+This Section 15.3 shall be interpreted as the legal minimum family care and medical leave available to eligible employees.
+The County may grant additional leave without pay under this Section 15.3 provided it is consistent with this MOU, the applicable provisions of the Sonoma County Civil Service Rules and County leave policies.

 Effective 10/1/18, any permanent or probationary employee who has been continuously employed by the County for at least 12 months prior to the start of the leave shall be eligible for Paid Parental Leave (PPL) to use within 12 months of the following events:

-- Birth of a child of the employee, the employee’s spouse, or the employee’s registered domestic partner
+- Birth of a child of the employee, the employee’s spouse, or the employee’s domestic partner

 - Placement of a child with the employee’s family for adoption or foster care